About the Program

 How to Apply

 Interested students should apply through the online graduate application from the Division in which they intend to focus their MA studies, either Humanities or Social Sciences.
-Consultation with the LACS Student Affairs Coordinator will clarify the appropriate division for students who are uncertain.
+Consultation with the LACS program adviser will clarify the appropriate division for students who are uncertain.
 The application should be completed by February 1.

 Applicants must submit the following items: